How to get started in BMX Racing - FAQs

 A – Great question, while there are not many, if any at all, stores in the greater Richmond area that carry BMX Racing specific bikes we have LOTS of other options.

 1 – We at Richmond BMX carry a wide range of loaner bikes for people to borrow, we do also sell these bikes if someone is interested.
-They all range from $200-$300.
-We also have a deal with THE on helmets so we can get you a great deal on a brand new helmet.
+They all range from $175-$200.

 2 – Rocket BMX is a local race team and online/mobile bike shop.
 They carry a selection of new and used bikes, parts and safety gear.
 Contact Bud Higgins email@example.com for more details or see him at the track.

-3 – There is also a large selection of online retailers for BMX Racing products. www.powersbikeshop.com is located in Northern Virginia and they carry a large selection of racing products and gear, www.jrbicycles.com and www.danscomp.com are mega online retailers who have a massive selection of bike parts and complete race bikes that range from entry level to top of the line.
+3 – There is also a large selection of online retailers for BMX Racing products. www.powersbikeshop.com has a full service website if you cant get to the store.
+Additonally www.jrbicycles.com and www.danscomp.com are online retailers who have large selection of bike parts and complete race bikes.

 4 – Lastly you can look for used bikes online. eBay and Craigslist are popular but your best bet is the large number of used BMX bikes and parts groups on Facebook.
 Gary, our track operator, can help you connect with these groups and even help you look for and give you professional opinions on the products for sale.
 Most of our track loaner bikes come from these Facebook groups so they can be an excellent way to get a really great bike without breaking the bank!!